xinwenfu/GenCyber/KeepItSimple/README.md

 That's very important.

 ### Simplicity

-One
-design philosophy in user design user experience design is called simplicity so think about that so when you have some software program right if it's very hard to use are you going to use it if nobody actually pushes you to do that you will not going to use that hard program so that's why you know simplicity is one critical design philosophy so you can see here so basically when you design your product or your program whatever if you want people to use it so you know they shouldn't go a very complicated procedure to do that right so they should just actually get their goals quickly and we can do that efficiently and also they enjoy the experiments right so i was thinking you know what i can came out professor leo was using iphone for streaming and for browsing i was thinking oh my goodness it was so small and how can he actually watch a video on the iphone every day and but now i'm doing that every day so you can see i mean everything's simple to use and everything is very efficient everything is handy and uh so that's why you know people now are watching movies even on folks so because iphone is very simple to use you find the powder functions easily so you can see here simplicity is so important so so here one question here is if let's see we are talking about penetration testing and then you actually try to uh let's see you are the programmer right you are the vendor you want to give your customers a kind of question too and then what are you going to do if you make your penetration testing tool very complicated what will happen of course you will lose the market because nobody wants to use their tool so i'll give you a few examples here okay so here are the requirements so when you actually do cyber security and you know most of the cyber security hardware software are very hard to use i think we still need to do a lot of things to improve the design you know one critical advance in authentication so when you use iphone right when you use android phones so you want to use the phone you want something secure tell me what is the most uh authentication approach when you try to unlock your screen what do you use now before you have to tap the passcode all right what do you use now tell me i'm sorry please please already yes what else
+One design philosophy in user experience design is called simplicity.
+Some software programs are very complicated and hard to use.
+Are you going to use it if nobody actually pushes you to use it?
+That's why simplicity is one critical design philosophy.

+When you design your product or your app, if you want people to use it, people shouldn't go through a very complicated procedure to use it.
+They shall be able to use your product and achieve their goals easily and quickly.
+They shall enjoy the experience.

+People now use smartphones for everything, e.g., video streaming and browsing.
+Although the screen is small, it is convenient in many cases.
+The design of smartphones makes these things much easier than before.
+That is why people now are watching movies even on smartphones.

+### UXD in CyberSecurity
+Let's look at one example, penetration testing.
+Assume you are a vendor and wants to sell a penetration testing tool.
+How do you design your tool?
+If you make your penetration testing tool very complicated, what will happen?
+Of course you will lose the market because nobody wants to use the tool.

+Here are the requirements for UXD in cyber security.
+Many cyber security hardware and software programs are very hard to use.
+I think we still need to do a lot of things to improve the design of the equipment and tools.
+One critical advance in cyber security of recent years is user authentication.
+When you use iPhone amd Android phones, what is the authentication method for unlocking the smartphone screen?
+Passcode, face ID or touch ID?
+Face ID and touch ID are getting popular since they are pretty secure to some context, very convinient, and easy to use, compared with passcode.

+all
+right what do you use now tell me i'm sorry please please already yes what else